 The Cherry Blossom Parade

-The Cherry Blossom Festival Parade is the highlight of the show.
+Traditionally the Cherry Blossom Festival Parade is the highlight of the show.
 This year it will take place on 15 April.
-Thousands of spectators line the route, as floats and marching bands from all over the country join the procession from 7th to 17th Street.
+Thousands of spectators line the route, as floats and marching bands from all over the country join the procession on Constitution Hill from 7th to 17th Street.
 It’s free to stand and watch, or you can buy a grandstand seat, bookable on line.

 When is the National Cherry Blossom Festival 2023?

 It is from 20 March to 16 April, 2023.

 If you are looking for accommodation in Washington DC during the festival, fill out the form below.

 Further information on the National Cherry Blossom Festival